awsugblr/awsugblr/src/pages/blog/2021-01-14-jan-meetup-deploy-okd-aws.md

 description: >-
   Happy New Year and Welcome to 2021!
 Our regular meetups continues, virtually.
 tags:
+  - Meetup
+  - Jan2021
+  - AWSUGBLR
+  - LetsLearnTogether
+  - k8s
-  - Meetup Jan2021 AWSUGBLR LetsLearnTogether k8s Kubernetes
+  - Kubernetes
 ---

 Join the AWS User Group Bengaluru for a virtual meetup focusing on [OKD: The Community Distribution of Kubernetes](https://www.okd.io/) that powers Red Hat's [OpenShift](https://www.openshift.com/) and deploying OKD on AWS on 22nd Jan 2021.
 Our speaker for the meetup will be [Sreekar Achanta](https://www.linkedin.com/in/sreekarachanta/) who is a Site Reliability Engineer at Axelerant and an [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/).

 ![](/img/meetup/sreekar.png)

-Sreekar Achanta will go over the basics of Container Orchestration Engines, a quick look at different Container Orchestration Engines available and then focus on Open Shift and OKD and deploying OKD onAWS
+Sreekar Achanta will go over the basics of Container Orchestration Engines, a quick look at different Container Orchestration Engines available and then focus on Open Shift and OKD and deploying OKD on AWS

 ### About the Speaker